The author voluntarily contributed this tutorial as a part of Pepipost Write to Contribute program.

 “Never send a human to do a machine's job”

-That's exactly the purpose of writing this tutorial series around monitoring and alerting.
-In this tutorial, you will learn how to setup Prometheus as a universal monitoring system and how to use its exporter to define and fetch the metrics which are really important to track.
+That's exactly the purpose of writing this Prometheus monitoring tutorial series around monitoring and alerting.
+In this tutorial, you will learn how to set up Prometheus as a universal monitoring system and how to use its exporter to define and fetch the metrics which are really important to track.

-Prometheus is an open-source system for monitoring and alerting.
-It developed in the GO language.
-It is currently a standalone open source project and maintained independently by any organization.
+Prometheus is an open-source system for monitoring and alerting tool.
+It is developed in the GO language.
+Prometheus tool is currently a standalone open source project and maintained independently by any organization.
 You can check more details here.

 It also has pre-compiled binaries available.
 I am going to use this binary for installation because it is easy to set up and easy to understand because of we already familiar with the utilization of binary files.

 Visit Prometheus download page.
 It will give you a list of pre-compiled binaries for drawins, linux, and windows.
 You can download according to your OS.
 Below, the installation is explained for Linux OS.

 You can simply fire below command in your Linux terminal: